E-Tracker Reference Design: Automotive Tracker with Linear Charger

 Figure 2: Block Diagram

-The circuit contains 5 main blocks.
-First, a buck converter is used to reduce the supply voltage from the 12V of the car battery to a stable 4.2V.
-The design limits the input voltage to 36V (due to the selected Step-Down Converter specifications), although, the design allows to change the converter to reach higher voltages without implying big changes to the design.
-Then, a Li-Ion battery charger is added to charge the external battery pack.
-Thirdly, the Vin detection circuit detects the state of the car battery to activate the Li-Ion Battery Pack supply.
-Finally, the EMI Filter and the Reverse Battery Protection is used to protect the circuit from non-ideal behaviors.
+The circuit contains five main blocks.
+First, a buck converter reduces the supply voltage from 12V (supplied by the car battery) to a stable 4.2V.
+The design limits the input voltage to 36V (due to the selected step-down converter specifications).
+However, the design can be modified to reach higher input voltages without significant alterations to the PCB design.
+Second, a Li-ion battery charger maintains the charge of the external battery pack.
+Third, the VIN detection circuit detects the state of the car battery to activate the Li-ion battery pack supply.
+Finally, the EMI filter and the reverse battery protection feature protect the circuit from suboptimal operation.

 2.2 Related Solutions